 Make it vegan: Check the mincemeat is suitable for vegans, and use dairy-free butter!

-Mince Pie Filo Cigars: Step 2 – brush the filo sheets with butter
+2 – brush the filo sheets with melted butter (or vegan butter)

 Get the Mincemeat Filo Cigars recipe

 If you make this mince pie filo cigar recipe, please tag it with #veggiedesserts on Instagram or other social media.
 I LOVE seeing your recreations of my recipes.

 Mince Pie Filo Cigars with Cinnamon Sugar